 - Why are students that test outside of the classroom not required to take their exams at the same time as the class?

-- Whenever possible students should schedule their exams during the same time as the class.
-However, this is not always possible for students who receive additional time to complete their exam.
+- Whenever possible, students should schedule their exams during the same time as the class.
+This is not always possible for students who receive additional time to complete their exam.
 Exam time should not overlap into another course.
 For example, students should not forfeit attending their next class (science) to take a test for the previous course (English).
 When implementing accommodations, students must not be denied the opportunity to be present for lecture and classroom discussion.

 - My class is easily distracted by the sign language interpreter.
 May I ask them to move to a less noticeable location?